CevdetTufan/BasicDictionaryMauiApp/README.md

    dotnet build
    dotnet run
    ```

+## Database
+This project uses **MongoDB** to store word definitions and user data.
+Additionally, it supports local JSON storage for offline usage.
+Ensure you have MongoDB installed and running before launching the application if you choose to use it.

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.